OpenQDev/OpenQ-Contracts/WHITEPAPER.md

 ### Twitter

 The custom token can be used to promote issues (1 token), projects (10 token) and developers (5 TKN) on Twitter.
 Any of these can be promoted by any user but only at a certain rate, e.g. once per day.
+Hashtags are used to as subcategories, e.g. #octobay-jobs or #octobay-issue-javascript.

 ### Leaderboard

 The leaderboard keeps track of who minted how many tokens by submitting their merged pull requests.
+It is public data that other services or reward mechanisms can use.

+### Newsletter

+- Weekly Issue Updates
+- Monthly Project & Developer Updates
+...

 ## Oracles